innoave/bounded-number/README.md

         --|> Expect.equal Nothing << Bounded.value
     ```

-The value of a bounded number can be accessed by the `value` function.
+The value of a bounded number can be set directly by the `set` function and read using the `value`
+function.

 ```elm
 Bounded.between 0 10